-BPM: Bullets Per Minute is Awe Interactive's First-Person, Action, Adventure, Music, and Shooter game with a release date in 2020.
+BPM: Bullets Per Minute is a First-Person, Action, Adventure, Music, and Shooter game published by Awe Interactive, Playtonic Friends released in 2020.

-When you play BPM: Bullets Per Minute you will experience the following styles of play.
+BPM: Bullets Per Minute offers the following styles of gameplay.

 - First person games are played from the perspective of the player.
 They typically have a gun or other weapon held out in front, but this is not always the case.
 Many first person games are sometimes called "shooters" because the primary goal of the game is to shoot other players or creatures, but this is not always the case.